Shameer-R/Application-Tracker/README.md

 - SQLite

 ## Future Plans
-- Build a simple user interface to make the application more user-friendly.
+- Build a simple user interface to make the application more user-friendly | ✅ **Completed 06/05/25**
 - Improve error handling and input validation.
 - Improve data visualization for better tracking of application status and timelines.